usc-isi-digelements/sparkline-list/README.md

 # sparkline-list
-A Polymer Element showing list of sparkline charts.
+A Polymer Element showing a list of sparkline charts.

 ### Example
 ```js